Migrating hosting provider

 --ssl2 --delete2

-I decided to switch provider to OVH.
+I decided to switch providers to OVH.

 Switching provider